TexasInstruments/ti-pmic-lld/docs/pmic_lld-design.rst

 Figure 4 gpio control/operation flow

+For more details please refer PMIC API Guide

 RTC
 ^^^

 | Design Id: (did_pmic_rtc_cfg_readback)
-| Requirement: REQ_TAG(PDK-5855)
+| Requirement: REQ_TAG(PDK-5855), REQ_TAG(PDK-9141), REQ_TAG(PDK-9135),
+|              REQ_TAG(PDK-9111)

-PMIC RTC  Driver has APIs to cover all PMIC RTC features.like, set/get RTC time, Alarm time, RTC frequncy compensation, timer interrupt period and enable or disable RTC and RTC/Alarm interrupts.
+PMIC RTC Driver has APIs to supports all PMIC RTC features.like, set/get RTC time, Alarm time, RTC frequncy compensation, timer interrupt period and enable or disable RTC , RTC/Alarm interrupts, RTC timer interrupts, Set/Get RTC Configuration and support register write protection for configuration registers.

-For more details please refer PMIC API Guide
+It is used to configure RTC control Parameters by

+a) To read RTC date / time register selection either from dynamic registers or from static shadowed registers
+b) To set or reset 32KHz counter when RTC is frozen
+c) Time is rounded to the closest minute or not
+Also provide an read API to read these configuration registers

+It is used to enable or disable Crystal oscillator and to configure Crystal oscillator type.
+Also provide an API to read the status of Crystal oscillator is enable or disabled and to read the Crystal oscillator type

+| Design Id: (did_pmic_rtc_clr_rst_status)
+| Requirement: REQ_TAG(PDK-9142), REQ_TAG(PDK-9145)

+PMIC RTC Driver shall read and clear RTC POWER_UP status.
+RTC POWER_UP status indicates that a reset occurred and that RTC data are not valid anymore

+| Design Id: (did_pmic_rtc_status)
+| Requirement: REQ_TAG(PDK-9155)

+PMIC RTC Driver  shall read status of whether RTC is started or not

+| Design Id: (did_pmic_rtc_rst_status)
+| Requirement: REQ_TAG(PDK-9145), REQ_TAG(PDK-9142)

+PMIC RTC Driver shall read RTC Reset status.
+RTC Reset status bit can only be set to one and is cleared when a manual reset or a POR (case of VOUT_LDO_RTC below the LDO_RTC POR level) occur.
+If this bit is reset it means that the RTC has lost its configuration.

 For more details please refer PMIC API Guide